John-Barnes/RepData_PeerAssessment1/PA1_template.md

 PercentStepsMissing<-100*sum(is.na(ActivityData$steps))/nrow(ActivityData)
 ```

 The first summary of ActivityData showed that a value for "steps" was missing in 13.1% of the data, a proportion more than large enough to affect the results of analysis if it were all concentrated in one area.
+(Unfortunately as will be seen, the suggested remedy *did* concentrate them in one area).

+#### examination of distribution of missing data

 Missing data cases were summarized to determine whether missing values for steps were concentrated in a few places or scattered throughout the data set.

-#### examination of distribution of missing data

 ```r